Oakville, Ontario

-Oakville is a town and lower-tier municipality in Halton Region, Ontario, Canada.
+Oakville is a town and the seat of Halton Region in Ontario, Canada.
+It borders Burlington to the southwest, Milton to the northwest and Mississauga to the northeast.
 In the 2021 Canadian census the town had a population of 213,759, with an estimated 233,700 people as of 2024, making it Ontario's largest town.
 Oakville is part of the Greater Toronto Area, the largest urban area in Canada.

 History

 In 1793, Dundas Street was surveyed for a military road.
 In 1805, the Legislative Assembly of Upper Canada bought the lands between Etobicoke and Hamilton from the indigenous Mississaugas people, except for the land at the mouths of Twelve Mile Creek (Bronte Creek), Sixteen Mile Creek, and along the Credit River.
 In 1807, British immigrants settled the area surrounding Dundas Street as well as on the shore of Lake Ontario.

 In 1820, the Crown bought the area surrounding the waterways.
 The area around the creeks, 960 acres, ceded to the Crown by the Mississaugas, was auctioned off to William Chisholm in 1827.
 He left the development of the area to his son, Robert Kerr Chisholm, and his brother-in-law, Merrick Thomas.
-Chisholm also formed shipbuilding business in Oakville Navy Street and Sixteen Mile Creek and lasted until 1842, but shipbuilding in Oakville lasted into the late 20th century.
+Chisholm also formed a shipbuilding business in Oakville Navy Street and Sixteen Mile Creek that lasted until 1842, although the shipbuilding industry in Oakville lasted into the late 20th century.

 The population in 1846 was 1,500.
 The community shipped large quantities of wheat and lumber via schooners and the railway.
 There were three churches, a grist mill and saw mill, and various small companies making threshing machines, wagons, watches, saddles, and metal goods.
 There were also tradesmen of various types.